allegroai/clearml-docs/docs/guides/reporting/model_config.md

 ### Using a configuration file

 Connect a configuration file to a Task by calling the [Task.connect_configuration](../../references/sdk/task.md#connect_configuration) method with the file location and the section name as arguments.
-In this example, we connect a JSON file and a YAML file.
+In this example, we connect a JSON file and a YAML file to a Task.

     config_file_json = 'data_samples/sample.json'
     task.connect_configuration(name="json file", configuration=config_file_json)